Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Analysis of the stochastic Hopf bifurcation

-Such exponential decay of correlation is expected away from the bifurcation point $\delta = \delta_c = 0$, since even for the zero noise case, the mixing spectrum has a spectral gap.
-However, this is not the case at the bifurcation point, where the mixing spectrum is continuous and responsible for an algebraic decay of correlations in the deterministic case \cite{Gaspard2001a}.
-The question is then whether the smoothing effect of the noise is able to destroy such singular behavior.
-In what follows, we show that this is indeed the case for all values of the control parameter $\delta$.
+In addition exponential decay of correlation is expected below the bifurcation point, for $\delta < 0$, since, for the deterministic case, the RP spectrum in spaces of distributions has a spectral gap~\cite{Gaspard2001a}.
+However, this is not the case above the bifurcation for which some resonances are on the imaginary axis and prevent mixing, nor is it the case exactly at the bifurcation point where the RP spectrum is continuous and responsible for an algebraic decay of correlations.
+The latter is not possible here, since we know that the spectrum of the SHE~\eqref{eq:HopfSDECart} is discrete (see Sect.~\ref{sec:stochastic_hopf}).
+We also know from the previous Section~\ref{sec:FellerIrreducibility} that purely imaginary are not to be expected since the invariant measure is strongly mixing.
+Yet an accumulation point at 0 in the complex plain could still prevent the existence of a spectral gap.

-For this purpose, the theory of Lyapunov functions and ultimate bounds reviewed in \cite[Sect.~2.3]{Chekroun_al_RP2} is now applied.
-Having already proved that the Markov semigroup $(P_t)_{t\geq 0}$ of the SHE (\ref{eq:HopfSDEPolar}) is irreducible and strong Feller, one could look for an appropriate Lyapunov function $U$ \footnote{ Recall that a $C^2$ function $U$ is called a Lyapunov function if $U(x) \ge 1$ and $\lim_{|x| \to \infty} U(x) = \infty$, ensuring thus that the level sets $\{U \le a\}$ are compact.} such that there exists $a > 0$ and $0 \le b < \infty$ such that

-If such a function can be found, then it follows from \cite[Remark~2.1]{Chekroun_al_RP2} that {\mk the assumptions of} \cite[Theorem~2.2]{Chekroun_al_RP2} {\mk are satisfied, and there exists thus} a positive time $t_0$ such that for all $t > t_0$ the {\mk Markov operator $P_t$ is} quasi-compact \footnote{ Recall that a semigroup $T(t), t \ge 0$ is quasi-compact if it converges to a linear and compact operator as $t$ goes to infinity, so that its essential spectral radius is smaller than 1; see \cite[Sect.~2.3.2]{Chekroun_al_RP2}.}.

-While there is in general no systematic way to find such a Lyapunov function, the situation of the SHE {\mk \eqref{eq:HopfSDEPolar} written in polar coordinates,} is particularly simple, since the radial component $F_r$ of the deterministic vector field is gradient \cite[Chap.~9.3]{Hirsch2004}, i.e.

-where $C$ is an integration constant.
-Moreover, it can be shown, that the constant $C$ can be chosen for the potential (\ref{eq:potential}) to satisfy the condition \eqref{eq:conditionLyapunov} for \cite[Theorem~2.2]{Chekroun_al_RP2} to hold.

-{\mk However, it is in the present case less tedious to verify the ultimate bound condition in \cite[Theorem~2.3]{Chekroun_al_RP2}, rather than the Lyapunov condition \eqref{eq:conditionLyapunov}, and it allows for more to be said regarding the decay of correlations in the SHE. {\mk More specifically, denoting by $X_t^x$ the stochastic process solving the SHE \eqref{eq:HopfSDEPolar} and emanating from $x = (r, \theta)$}, it is proved in \ref{sec:proofGap} that there exists $k, c, d > 0$ such that
+The following proposition states that, for all values of the control parameter $\delta$, a spectral gap in fact exists in $L^2_\mu(\mathbb{R}^2)$, where $\mu$ is the invariant measure associated with the density $\rho_\infty$ (Eq.~\eqref{eq:statDist}).
+The proof is given in Appendix~\ref{sec:proofGap} and relies on the theory of Lyapunov functions and ultimate bounds reviewed in~\cite[{\mkr Appendix A.5}]{Chekroun_al_RP2}. \begin{prop} For any $\delta$ in $\mathbb{R}$, $\beta$ in $\mathbb{R}$, $\kappa > 0$ and $\epsilon > 0$, the SHE~\eqref{eq:HopfSDECart} has a spectral gap and correlations decay exponentially in $L^2_\mu(\mathbb{R}^2)$. \end{prop}